-For early Christians, the Lord's Supper was a communal meal.22 The mood was one of celebration and joy.
+For early Christians, the Lord's Supper was a communal meal.
+The mood was one of celebration and joy.
 When believers first gathered for the meal, they broke bread and passed it around.
-Then they ate their meal, which was concluded after the cup was passed around.
-The Lord's Supper was essentially a banquet.
-And there was no clergy to officiate.31 Because of Paul's statement warning about unworthiness in 1 Corinthians 11:27-33 some began to teach the Lord's Supper was dangerous.
-Apparently, they did not relate the warning to discriminating against the poor and becoming drunk as the unworthy part. (pg.
-192)
+Then they ate their meal, which

 Around the time of Tertullian (c.
 160 - c.
-225), the bread and the cup began to be separated from the meal.25 With the abandonment of the meal, the terms breaking of bread and Lord's Supper was replaced with the Greek word Eucharist.30 Irenaeus (130-200) began referring to it as an "offering"31 or "sacrifice."
-An altar table where the bread and cup were placed and came to be seen as the place where the victim was offered.32 The Supper was no longer a community event.
+225), the bread and the cup began to be separated from the meal.
+With the abandonment of the meal, the terms breaking of bread and Lord's Supper was replaced with the Greek word Eucharist.
+Irenaeus (130-200) began referring to it as an "offering" or "sacrifice."
+An altar table where the bread and cup were placed and came to be seen as the place where the victim was offered.
+The Supper was no longer a community event.
 It was rather a priestly ritual that was to be watched at a distance.
-Throughout the fourth and fifth centuries, there was an increasing sense of awe and dread.33 (pg.
+Throughout the fourth and fifth centuries, there was an increasing sense of awe and dread. (pg.
 194)

 With the doctrine of transubstantiation, God's people approached the elements with a feeling of fear.
-They were reluctant even to approach them.43 When the words of the Eucharist were spoken by the priest it was believed that the bread literally became God44 [actually became flesh and blood (rd)]. (pg.
-195) In the New Testament itself, there is no indication that it was the special privilege or duty of anyone to lead the worshipping fellowship of the Lord's Supper.52 (pg.
+They were reluctant even to approach them.
+When the words of the Eucharist were spoken by the priest it was believed that the bread literally became God [actually became flesh and blood (rd)]. (pg.
+195) In the New Testament itself, there is no indication that it was the special privilege or duty of anyone to lead the worshipping fellowship of the Lord's Supper. (pg.
 197)